-Internal dialogue is used by authors to indicate what a character is thinking to himself/herself.
+Internal dialogue is used by authors to indicate what a character is thinking.

-Direct internal dialogue refers to a character thinking the exact thoughts as written, often in the first person (I).
+Direct internal dialogue refers to a character thinking the exact thoughts as written, often in the first person.
+(The first person singular is I, the first person plural is we.)

 Example: “I lied,” Charles thought, “but maybe she will forgive me.”

-Notice that quotation marks and other punctuation are used in the same way as if the character had spoken aloud.
+Notice that quotation marks and other punctuation are used as if the character had spoken aloud.

 You may also use italics without quotation marks for direct internal dialogue.